kmsmith137/ch_frb_l1/MANUAL.md

     (such as a thread running slow and filling a ring buffer) then it will throw an exception and die.

-    This is actually convenient for debugging (assuming that we did a good job of making the text of the exception informative), but for production we need to carefully enumerate corner cases and make sure that the L1 server recovers sensibly.
+    I find that this is actually convenient for debugging, but for production we need to carefully enumerate corner cases and make sure that the L1 server recovers sensibly.